unduli-attacked/frc-docs/source/docs/software/state-space/state-space-intro.rst

 .. image:: images/pendulum-closed-loop.png

 But with a real system, how can we choose an optimal :term:`gain` matrix K?
-While we can manually choose :term:`gain`\s and simulate the system response, or use tools like pole placement, modern control theory has a better answer: the Linear Quadratic Regulator (LQR).
+While we can manually choose :term:`gain`\s and simulate the system response, or use tools like pole placement, modern control theory has a better answer: the Linear-Quadratic Regulator (LQR).

-The Linear Quadratic Regulator
+The Linear-Quadratic Regulator
 ------------------------------

-Linear Quadratic Regulators pick the closed loop :term:`gain` matrix :math:`\mathbf{K}` based on acceptable :term:`error` and :term:`control effort` constraints for linear systems.
-LQR works by minimizing the sum of :term:`error` and :term:`control effort` over time.
+Linear-Quadratic Regulators pick the closed loop :term:`gain` matrix :math:`\mathbf{K}` based on acceptable :term:`error` and :term:`control effort` constraints for linear systems.
+LQR works by minimizing the :term:`control effort` :math:`\mathbf{u}` expended to drive the :term:`system` to a :term:`reference`.
+This :term:`control effort` is minimized using a cost fuction that weights the sum of :term:`error` and :term:`control effort`\:

 .. math::
     J = \int\limits_0^\infty \left(\mathbf{x}^T\mathbf{Q}\mathbf{x} +